AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

    (like all signed integer types to type \alib{integer}) needs customizing.
 In contrast The pointer/value mapping is a built-in default and needs customizing to be switched off.
 2. As we will see later, often the mapping of a type to a completely different type needs some custom "conversion" method.
-In contrast to this, the mapping between values und pointers of the same type, can easily be performed by the TMP code autonomously.
+In contrast to this, the compiler can easily perform the mapping between values und pointers of the same type autonomously.
 It is just a matter of applying either address operator <c>'&'</c>, or indirection operator <c>'*'</c>.

 The latter might be important to understand: The conversion with operators <c>'&'</c> and <c>'*'</c>